oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ## Modular Contracts

-The FA2 interface is designed to support a wide range of token types and implementations.
+The FA2 interface is designed to support a wide range of token kinds and implementations.
 The developer has to choose from multiple options when implementing a specific FA2 contract.
 Besides choosing between fungible and non-fungible tokens, a developer needs to decide whether new tokens can be minted and burned, how the